metoppv/improver/doc/source/metadata/Introduction.rst

 latitude, longitude
     Site positions are only provided in latitude and longitude, regardless of the projection used for the corresponding grid.
     These can be considered as relative the WGS84 or the World Geodetic System 1984 datum, although this is not explicit in the metadata.

+met_office_site_id
+    This is an 8-character string, zero-padded ID number used by the Met Office to label all sites.
+    The name is user configurable, such that it can be changed for different institutions / indices.

 wmo_id
-    For WMO sites, this is the numerical WMO identifier stored as a string; for other sites this is a set to ``NaN`` (at present, the formatting of this is not ideal, but will be changed to ensure that the numbers are right-justified and padded with zeros in the next release).
+    For WMO sites, this is a 5-character string, zero-padded ID number.
+    The non-WMO sites are set to the string "None" as iris cannot save NaN.

 Special parameters
 ------------------